 Content add-ins are surfaces that you can embed directly into Excel documents.
 You can use content add-ins to embed rich, web-based objects such as charts, data visualizations, or media into a worksheet or to give users access to interface controls that run code to modify the Excel document or display data from a data source.
 Use content add-ins when you want to embed functionality directly into the document.

-Shared API: Introduced with Office 2013, the shared API enables you to access features such as UI, dialogs, and client settings that are common across multiple types of host applications such as Word, Excel, and PowerPoint.
-Because the shared API does provide limited functionality for Excel interaction, you can use it if your add-in needs to run on Excel 2013.
+Common API: Introduced with Office 2013, the Common API enables you to access features such as UI, dialogs, and client settings that are common across multiple types of host applications such as Word, Excel, and PowerPoint.
+Because the Common API does provide limited functionality for Excel interaction, you can use it if your add-in needs to run on Excel 2013.